NREL/pv_tomcat/README.md

 `glass_abs_W/m2` Absorbed energy in the front glass
 `encapsulant_abs_W/m2` Absorbed energy in the front encapsulant
 `cell_abs_W/m2` Absorbed energy in the front cell
-`current_derate` The fractional change in photocurrent from relative to the value corespsonding to the baseline effeciency in the FEM simulation
+`current_factor` The fractional change in photocurrent from relative to the value corespsonding to the baseline effeciency in the FEM simulation